shicy17/EBF/README.md

 # EBF: An Event-based Bilateral Filter for Effective Neuromorphic Vision Sensor Denoising

+# Abstract
+Neuromorphic Vision Sensors (NVS) have raised increasing attention due to their sparsity, low latency, and high dynamic range.
+However, they suffer from the background activity noise which causes unnecessary computational waste.
+Existing learning-based denoising methods usually achieve better performance than rule-based methods but require larger computational and storage resources.
+To make rule-based filters as competitive as learning-based filters, this paper proposes a novel filter, namely the Event-based Bilateral Filter (EBF) that utilizes both spatiotemporal and polarity information.
+EBF first assigns two types of weights to each nearest neighborhood pixel based on the temporal and polarity information of the event to be classified.
+Next, EBF multiplies and accumulates the weights to get a correlation score, which is then compared with a threshold to predict the label of the event.
+We evaluate the proposed methods on three neuromorphic datasets, including both simulated data and real-world data.
+EBF significantly improves the denoising accuracy compared with rule-based filters and can exceed or compete with learning-based methods}
+EBF achieves the best denoising accuracy compared with other rule-based and learning-based denoising methods across different noise levels.

 # :star: BUAA_Campus Denoising Dataset
 [Google drive: BUAA_Campus Denoising Dataset](https://drive.google.com/drive/folders/1NiswzR7yJ9z_nxOyc7dXW76b0hXZdViz?usp=sharing).
 For academic use only.
 This dataset is a part of our article "Event-Based Bilateral Filter for Effective Neuromorphic Vision Sensor Denoising".